12aug2002 to 06feb2004

 Before they could spot us, they got back into their car & drove into the park a little, shining their spotlight around.
 We hung back until it looked as though they were leaving, then continued toward the car.
 This seemed golden, until they turned around.
 Running from bored cops seemed not so great an option.
 We were opening our car doors when they pulled up and demanded ID.
 Stella resisted at first, but it's either that or they can haul you off to jail for the night.
 This was not going to be that night, so we coughed up the licenses.

 While I'm wishing her bumbling partner knew how to work his computer faster, Jeannie Law keeps grilling us with stupid questions.
-I'm thinking, I wish the cops were so johnny-on-the-fucking-inquisitive-spot when all my possessions were stolen, instead of snorting in my face at the idea of actually trying to catch the thieves.
+I'm thinking, I wish the cops were so johnny-on-the-inquisitive-spot when all my possessions were stolen, instead of snorting in my face at the idea of actually trying to catch the thieves.

 Then I get the good news that my tags are expired.
 (Had no idea.
 If I get a bill in the mail, I pay it, but it doesn't occur to me to wonder where it is if it doesn't show up.)
 Jeannie Law proceeds to have a cow about the tags being expired.

 So they tell us we must leave immediately but "I don't know how you're gonna get home," because the car is "not driveable" without current tags.
-"So the tags are expired and that has somehow made the car magically inoperable?"
-I say, holding up my key.
-As they drive by us, Jeannie Law snottily says that if we drive the car, they will be waiting to "pounce" on us.
+"Oh, I assure you that it is perfectly driveable," I say, holding up my key.
+As they get in their cop car, Jeannie Law snottily says that if we drive the car, they will be waiting to "pounce" on us.
+I say, "So it's too dangerous for us to be in the park because of roving stranglemuggers, but you're insisting that we walk through the park and several miles to my house because of PAPERWORK?"

 We stood around for a while and discussed the idiocy of having to hide from the police in this darkened park allegedly filled with violent criminals.
 We saw a cop car go by a few times, but if it was the same two idiots, they must've satisfied their morbid curiosity and so finally we lit out on back streets and got the car into the garage.
 All in a night's work for a pair of abscotchalaters.